Rugby league in the United States: 2014–present: AMNRL collapse and USARL control

 During this period, the USARL looked to consolidate its domestic competition while the AMNRL struggled domestically, with only New York Knights and Connecticut Wildcats maintaining regular competition under the AMNRL banner.
 In 2014, the USARL announced the formation of a Southern conference, with the Atlanta Rhinos and Central Florida Warriors among participating teams, while the Brooklyn Kings RLFC joined the Northeastern conference.
 Meanwhile, the AMNRL competition failed to materialize in 2014 and, following the end of David Niu's long association with the sport, the AMNRL ceded their RLIF membership and folded as an organization, with the USARL being accepted as the sole governing body for the sport in November 2014 and the few remaining AMNRL teams being accepted into the USARL competition.

 In 2016, the U.S. was awarded the 2025 Rugby League World Cup along with co-host, neighbors Canada.
 However, plans for the World Cup to be held in the U.S. and Canada were scrapped on December 4, 2018, due to financial concerns and that the location of the 2025 Rugby League World Cup would be determined by a new bidding process in 2019.

 Current expansion franchises as of the 2020s include the Chicago Stockyarders and Cleveland Rugby League.
 The USARL as of 2021 plans to expand in all formats of the game such as Wheelchair rugby league, Masters Rugby League and Women's rugby league.

-In 2021, a break-away competition was form, the North American Rugby League (NARL).
+In 2021, a break-away competition was formed, the North American Rugby League (NARL).
 However, to date, only one match of the competition was ever played.

 In 2022, The Commission for Rugby League in the United States (USARLC) was established and claimed that it had the agreement of the International Rugby League (IRL) to become the governing body for rugby league in the United States.
 The IRL issued a statement refuting the claim made by USARLC, stating that the IRL had had no contact with USARLC and that USARL remained the sole IRL member in the United States.

 In August 2023, Australia's National Rugby League competition signed a 5-year contract to host matches at the Allegiant Stadium in Las Vegas, Nevada every March.
 The inaugural 2024 season event saw a double-header with the Sydney Roosters facing Brisbane Broncos and Manly-Warringah Sea Eagles taking on South Sydney Rabbitohs.

+In 2026, the USARL chairman has encouraged the National Rugby League to play matches in other parts of the USA such as California and Texas to further spread the sport of rugby league.
+Miami has been preferred as an option due to timezone advantage and rugby league having a strong grassroots system in place in Florida.